Leftover Mashed Potato & Turkey Pot Pie Muffins

 Substitutions

-- Swap biscuit dough with leftover stuffing
+- Swap refrigerated biscuit dough with crescent roll dough

 Tips